What's Stopping You? Change Your Life!

 But Yūshūkan is different.

-After entering through the torii gates and paying respect, there is a long walk to the shrine itself.
+After entering through the enormous torii gates and paying respect, there was a long walk to the shrine itself.
 Standing before it, one is immediately struck by the enormity of the structure: imposing, graceful, serious.
 The gravel path hushes each step; a ribbon of incense threads the air.
 Inside the museum, history doesn’t shout—it accumulates.
 Photographs, letters, uniforms, and finally, a plane that seems to pause the room.
 The captions speak, but what I remember most are the people who came to listen.